The Keenly App

 Problems viewing?
 Click here to open >

-Landing Page For Keenly
+Responsive Landing Page

-- Done is better then perfect – There were many times when I wanted to spend more time perfecting my research, ideation or prototype.
+There were many times when I wanted to spend more time perfecting my research, ideation or prototype.
 But, I realized that getting it done quickly, testing early and often was a better approach as I let the users guide me through the design process.
 I don’t have all the answers they do.

 Meet uConnect an app to help you meet other students in your own university.